We do mortgage pre-approvals. Want one?

 How to Buy a HomePath Property

-Buying a Fannie Mae-owned HomePath home differs from buying an ordinary home or a new construction property.
-Buyers must follow a standardized process for Fannie Mae, which helps the agency sell more foreclosed properties to buyers more quickly.
+To buy a HomePath property, home buyers must follow a standardized process, which helps Fannie Mae sell more foreclosed properties to buyers more quickly.

 1. Get Pre-Approved To Buy A Home